How to Have More Patience With My Child: 8 Tips

 It’s 8:00 p.m. on a Saturday, and I need a talking break.
 I’ve been answering questions almost incessantly for the past 14 hours.
 I can’t help but wonder how the question-asker hasn’t worn down yet, but he’s going strong.
-I’m learning how to be a more patient mom through the refining fire of parenthood, and I’m failing more than I’m flourishing.
+I’m learning how to have more patience with my child, and I’m failing more than I’m flourishing.

 We’re driving home from a visit with Grandma and Grandpa when the questions begin again from the backseat.